Claude and Gemini are two AI platforms with growing relevance for GEO — each for different reasons.

 What has the most impact potential

-Classic SEO signals have direct impact via Google Search grounding.
+Classic SEO signals carry through via Google Search grounding.
 Those who score well in Google Search have an advantage with Gemini, though no guarantee.
 Entity consistency between your site, Google’s Knowledge Graph and external mentions strengthens the position.
 Presence in the broader Google ecosystem (My Business, YouTube, Maps where relevant) contributes.

 Observability